berkakkaya/berkakkaya/README.md

 If you want to check out our team [here is the link.](https://github.com/dundar-ciloglu-programming-team)

 Also I added my email to my profile, you can contact me here.

-If you want to read my beginning of my programming adventure you can read [here.](ADVENTURE.md)

-If you want to know what laptop I use you can see [here.](COMPUTER.md)